Keio University

 Keio, Keio, Keio

 "Looking back at society, the Tokugawa schools had naturally collapsed, and even their teachers' whereabouts were unknown.
-Much less was the Restoration government in a position to worry about schools.
+Furthermore, the Restoration government was in no position to worry about schools.
 In all of Japan, the only place where people were actually reading books was Keio University, and at that time, I spoke to those in the Juku.

 "'Long ago, during the Napoleonic Wars, the fate of the Netherlands was severed, and not only the homeland but even the Indies were all taken away, leaving no place to raise the national flag.
 However, one single spot in the world remained.
 That was Dejima in Nagasaki, Japan.
 Dejima had been a residence for the Dutch for years, and the influence of the European wars did not reach Japan.
-The Dutch still boast that the flag of Dejima always fluttered at the top of a hundred-foot pole, and the Kingdom of the Netherlands never perished.
-Looking at it this way, for Western learning in Japan, this Keio University is like the Dutch Dejima; no matter what turmoil or upheaval occurs in the world, the lifeblood of Western learning has never been extinguished.
+The Dutch still take pride in the fact that the flag of Dejima always fluttered at the top of a hundred-foot pole, and the Kingdom of the Netherlands never perished.
+Looking at it this way, for Western learning in Japan, this Keio University is just like the Dutch Dejima.
+No matter what turmoil or rebellion occurs in the world, the lifeblood of Western learning has never been extinguished.
 Keio University has never closed for a single day.
 As long as this Juku exists, Great Japan is a civilized nation of the world.
-Do not worry about the state of society,' I said, encouraging the many young men."
+Do not worry about the world,' I said, encouraging the many young men."

-In other words, the "flag" in "Behold our flag ringing in the wind" does not simply refer to the Blue-Red-Blue Keio School Flag, but is sung with the spirit of that time described in the autobiography superimposed upon it.
+In other words, the "flag" in "Behold our flag fluttering in the wind" does not simply refer to the blue-red-blue Keio School Flag, but the song overlays it with the spirit of that time as recounted in the "Autobiography."

-Incidentally, this event took place at the Juku in Shinsenza, Shiba.
-It was just after the relocation from Teppozu, Tsukiji.
+Incidentally, this event took place at the Juku in Shiba Shinsenza.
+It was just after the relocation from Tsukiji Teppozu.

-Ten years earlier, in 1858 (Ansei 5), when Yukichi Fukuzawa was summoned from the Tekijuku in Osaka by order of his domain and opened a Dutch studies school in the Nakatsu Domain middle residence in Teppozu, Tsukiji, he had a temporary feeling that it would only be for "three or four years."
-However, as he became familiar with the situation in the West, he came to strongly recognize the importance of education based on Western learning for Japan's civilization and independence.
+Ten years earlier, in 1858 (Ansei 5), when Yukichi Fukuzawa was summoned from the Tekijuku in Osaka by order of his domain and opened a Dutch studies school within the Nakatsu Domain's middle residence in Tsukiji Teppozu, he had a temporary feeling that it would be for "three or four years."
+However, as he became familiar with the situation in the West, he came to strongly recognize the importance of education based on Western learning for the civilization and independence of Japan.
 Gradually, it began to take shape as a Juku.

-Under such circumstances, the Teppozu area was designated as a foreign settlement, and they were forced to move.
-It was on December 25, Keio Year 3—the day the Satsuma Domain residence was burned down—that land of about 400 tsubo was purchased in Shinsenza, Shiba.
-The school building was constructed and the relocation completed in April, Keio Year 4.
-In the midst of the Edo riots, while being viewed as eccentric by those around him, he proceeded with the relocation of the Juku alone and composedly.
+Under such circumstances, partly because the Tsukiji Teppozu area was designated as a foreign settlement and they had to vacate, he purchased about 400 tsubo of land in Shiba Shinsenza on December 25, Keio 3—the day the Satsuma Domain residence was burned down.
+The Juku building was constructed and the relocation completed in April, Keio 4.
+In the midst of the Edo disturbances, while being viewed as eccentric by those around him, he proceeded with the relocation of the Juku alone and composedly.

-Yukichi Fukuzawa cherished the anecdote of protecting the lifeblood of Western learning, also sung in the first verse of the Juku-ka, throughout his life and emphasized it at every milestone of Keio University.
+Yukichi Fukuzawa cherished throughout his life the historical episode of protecting the lifeblood of Western learning, which was also sung in the first verse of the Juku-ka, and emphasized it at every milestone of Keio University.
 The same is true of his final speech, in which he spoke of "The Mission of Keio University," famous for the words "source of honorable character" and "a paragon of intellect and morals for the entire nation."
-In it, he spoke as follows:
+In it, he spoke as follows.

-"In a world of darkness on all sides, lighting the torch of civilization alone to show the direction, and moving forward despite a hundred hardships.
-Before and after the military disturbances, not to mention the Western schools of the old Shogunate, other private schools also quickly vanished without a trace, and the educational affairs of the new government were not easily established.
+"In a world of darkness on all sides, to alone light the torch of civilization and show the direction, and to only move forward despite a hundred hardships.
+Before and after the military disturbances, not to mention the Western schools of the old Shogunate, other private schools also quickly vanished without a trace, and the educational affairs of the new government could not easily be established.
 If one speaks of Western learning, there was only one place in all of Japan: Keio University, namely the Shinsenza Juku in Tokyo."

-He then introduced the aforementioned episode of the Dutch flag in Dejima, Nagasaki, and concluded as follows:
+He then introduced the aforementioned episode of the Dutch flag at Nagasaki Dejima and concluded as follows.

-"Let comrades tell these stories and say that our Keio University is no different from Dejima, where the Dutch flag flew, and is the one that maintains the academic lifeblood of Japan."
+"Let those of the same mind tell these stories, saying that our Keio University is no different from Dejima, where the Dutch flag fluttered, and is the one that maintains the academic lifeblood of Japan."

 "Go Forth on This Boundless Path" and Jinzaburo Obata